Increase Productivity with Event-Based Email Marketing

 Types of triggered emails:

 This is an email sent immediately after a user subscribes.
-A welcome email sets the tone for the communication.
-One can use it to introduce the company or provide options to set the email preferences regarding content and frequency.
+A welcome email sets the tone for communication.
+One can use it to introduce the company or provide options to set email preferences regarding content and frequency.

 These emails help re-engage passive subscribers who have not opened your emails for a long time period.
 This email should bring value to the users, give them the realization that they can’t leave you.
 Offer a special discount or ask subscribers why they do not interact – you may understand what can be improved and optimized.

 They include ‘abandoned shopping cart’ emails.
 For those who are in e-commerce, this email campaign is a must.
 It’s okay for a customer to forget about the items they left in the shopping cart and it’s up to you to remind them.
 Besides, remarketing campaigns tend to bring the most conversions for marketers.